Skip to main content

 • Container Selection

-• Use Container Registry: You may alternatively use a container that you've built externally, as long as you link the container registry so that Tangram Pro can pull the image
+• Use Container Registry: You may use a container that you've built externally, as long as you link the container registry so that Tangram Pro can pull the image

 • Because Verifier will generate randomized message fields (within your applied constraints) each time it performs a run, this can be a useful way to test a component against a variety of input values in a single Verifier execution